Do I really need travel insurance? I am sure it is a question you ask yourself each time you head out on vacation.

-Once we had that signature, the paperwork needed to be done.
+Once we had that signature from the doctor saying Dave was fit to fly, the paperwork needed to be done.

-Thanks to the help of International Expeditions things went much smoother than they would have.
+Thanks to the help of International Expeditions things went much smoother than they would have otherwise.

 Four days had gone by now and Dave seemed to be deteriorating rather than getting better.

 His pain was getting worse, he hadn't had a bowel movement for days and all the hospital in Iquitos was doing was filling him with more and more painkillers.

 He needed to get home to Canada for proper treatment and soon.